 *These words would not match to the phrase and exact match keywords if close variants was disabled.

 Still here?
-Why not attend our Virtual Conference with industry leading speakers from across the marketing industry.
+Why not attend our Analytics Virtual Conference with industry leading speakers from across the marketing industry.